MarynaPR/Heri-sos/README.md

 * heading attributes fall in sequantial order
 * title is consise and descriptive

 ## DESIGN PROCESS
+* title changed to be desctiptive
+* alt tags added to all images to meet accessibility standards
+* added all the semantic HTML elements needed

 ## TECHNOLOGY USED
 * HTML5